-Jack White filled in as musical guest for the second episode of Saturday Night Live‘s 46th season, hosted by Bill Burr.
+Jack White filled in as musical guest for the second episode of the 46th season of SNL, hosted by Bill Burr.
 Called in last minute to replace country singer Morgan Wallace, White and his power trio including Dominic Davis (bass), and Daru Jones (drums) first performed a medley of “Ball and Biscuit,” “Don’t Hurt Yourself” and “Jesus Is Coming Soon,” and “Lazaretto” off White’s second solo album later in the show.

 This was the fourth time Jack White performed on Saturday Night Live, going back to 2002.
 The first performance began with the infectious riff of “Don’t Hurt Yourself” from White’s collaboration with Beyoncé, before transitioning into “Ball and Biscuit” from The White Stripes’ fourth album, Elephant, which also featured a nod to Blind Willie Johnson’s “Jesus Is Coming Soon.”